 - Overall Profitability: One is the direct profitability issue, as Oracle receives so much of its profits (although less of its revenue) from databases.
-Oracle’s 12c is (depending on a number of variables) a million-dollar database per server and has high yearly maintenance costs (it is very complex and can do quite a lot).
+Oracle’s 12c is (depending on several variables) a million-dollar database per server and has high yearly maintenance costs (it is very complex and can do quite a lot).
 Losing sales on such a high-profit item is going to cost profits.
-This is pointed out by the Seeking Alpha article.
+The Seeking Alpha article points this out.

 There is a massive amount of discussion as to whether Oracle is moving to the cloud fast enough.
 Still, Oracle appears to have a bigger issue at hand: it’s swiftly eroding market share in its profitable core product.

 On the other side of the issue is Microsoft’s fortunes, as they appear poised to surpass Oracle in database popularity.
 This actually won’t matter all that much for Microsoft.